 While children want to fit in and not stand out, it’s so important that they have strong opinions and aren’t afraid to say no if they don’t want to do something.
 Hopefully he’ll avoid negative peer pressure and stay happy through his decisions, even in hard times where he might feel like he’s going against everyone else.

 So while I don’t think N looks particularly similar to either of us parents, there’s so many of mannerisms and my traits I can see in him.
+I’m sure the OH can see himself in him as well.

 Who do you think your children are most like?
 Are they your mini me?